yanzhen4/LogiCoL/README.md

 # LogiCoL

-This repository contains the datasets and source code used in our EMNLP 2025 Accepted paper "[LogiCoL](https://www.arxiv.org/pdf/2505.19588): Logically-Informed Contrastive Learning for Set-based Dense Retrieval".
+This repository contains the datasets and source code used in our EMNLP 2025 accepted paper "[LogiCoL](https://www.arxiv.org/pdf/2505.19588): Logically-Informed Contrastive Learning for Set-based Dense Retrieval".

 Our data are available at [this link](https://drive.google.com/drive/folders/1W_8PrA7CibJ4MuI41H4xnS5KAXfQ0Z9D?usp=drive_link).